-Some of the areas where this raster analysis is used in archaeology, animal corridors, and engineering.
+Some of the areas where this raster analysis is used are in archaeology, animal corridors, and engineering.

-Here are two in-depth examples of least cost path and how it works:
+Here are two in-depth examples of the least cost path analysis and how it works:

 Pipeline Routing – If you want to find the most cost-effective route for a pipeline, you’d likely want to design it where it costs the least.
 For example, the cost distance layer would include weighted values from population density, environmental sites, and proximity to water.
 Impediments would be anything you can’t cross like cemeteries, restricted areas, or sacred sites.